-How to Document an Extension¶
+How to document an extension¶

-This chapters explains how to write documentation for an extension or make changes to existing documentation of extensions.
+This chapters explain how to write documentation for an extension or make changes to existing documentation of extensions.
 The extension may be a third party extension by someone else or one you maintain yourself.
 It may also be a system extension in the core.

 The documentation for extensions has the same structure as the documentation for official manuals.
-See Directories and File Names for more details on these files.
+See Directories and file names for more details on these files.

 If you want to start new extension documentation, there are 2 ways to start: